afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 The following parameters can be updated in the middle of a the track (ex: frame rate, resolution, codec, etc)

-The protocol defines a low overhead packager (not LoC [loq]), and is extensible to other formats such as FMP4.
+The protocol defines a low overhead packager (not LoC {{draft-mzanaty-moq-loc-03}}), and is extensible to other formats such as FMP4.

 # Protocol Operation